emanuelalkobi/EC601_PROJECT/soccer_ball_classifier/YOLO_with_FIFA_game/README.md

     https://drive.google.com/open?id=1arG0N1wlVeXdQNVQTlmBKuA3zPbNTRqA

 screen_shots.py is for making screen shots of the video for training.
 I manually deleted the images which contains no soccer ball labeled the soccer balls with LabelImg.
-The images and annotations can be found in 'screen_shots_ready'
+The images and annotations can be found in'screen_shots_ready' in the google drive

 Then I trained the model with YOLO and darkflow by following this tutorial: